michael-bateman/about-michael-quiz/README.md

 # Quiz - About Michael

 ## About
-I made this quiz in about 10 minutes with Python.
-It is very simple to use.

-## Future Developments
-* Write out scores in `.txt` file.
-* Possible customization of the program using a text edit file with questions and answers.

-## Modules
-Please note to run this program, you will need the following modules:
-* [Sys](https://docs.python.org/2/library/sys.html) - This is used to exit the game.
-* [Time](https://docs.python.org/2/library/time.html) - This is used at the beginning for a delay between when the title is seen and the instructions.
+I made most of the actual code in about 20 minutes as Computer Science homework for my Y2 (grade 9) Computer Science class but I went a little further with the program and wrote some instructions and some documentation which can be found in my [INSTRUCTIONS.md](https://github.com/michael-bateman/about-michael-quiz/blob/master/INSTRUCTIONS.md)

+Please refer to [INSTRUCTIONS.md](https://github.com/michael-bateman/about-michael-quiz/blob/master/INSTRUCTIONS.md) for "technical", "developmental" and "documentation" info.

 ## How to use
 For those who might not have much experience using Git, please follow these simple instructions very closely.
+If you do not want to download the code locally, you can [view it online](https://github.com/michael-bateman/about-michael-quiz/blob/master/INSTRUCTIONS.md#code)

+Otherwise, follow this:
 - Clone the repository
 ```bash
 $ clone https://github.com/michael-bateman/about-michael-quiz.git